JasKay/Policing-App/README.md

 ****
 TO DO:
 - [] Brainstorm on ideas of the app.
-What can this app do for students that Morgan State has nott already done?
+What can this app do for students that Morgan State has not already done?
 ## DUE February 13, 2020.

 ## Problem